plotly/plotly.github.io/_posts/plotly2/2016-10-14-how-to-make-a-subplot-with-a-shared-y-axis.md

      img: "![Second trace](../static/images/graph-with-multiple-axes-with-excel/shared y second trace.png)"
    - copy: "This will open a section where you can select an arrangement for your subplot."
      img: "![Subplot arrangement](../static/images/graph-with-multiple-axes-with-excel/arrangements.png)"
-   - copy: "We'll select the 'Side by Side X-Axis' arrangement for this trace and select CONFIRM."
+   - copy: "We'll select the 'Side by Side X-Axis' arrangement for this trace and select CONFIRM.
+This will add a subplot to the right of your original plot with a unique x-axis.
+The y-axis will remain shared.
+Notice when you zoom in on one subplot, the zoom will be applied vertically to the other subplot as well."
    - copy: "If you select an arrangement and then change your mind, the 'Undo' button will cancel the last arrangement selection *only*.
 This is very important to remember."
      img: "![Undo button](../static/images/graph-with-multiple-axes-with-excel/general undo button.png)"
    - copy: "We'll label the x-axis for that last plot by double-clicking the area and typing it directly."